COVID-19 and your pet - see our home page for advice (last updated 27th March 2020)

 A bereavement poem for a departing dog added to our "Saying Goodbye" section

 Just phone the normal number 01684 560940 (24hrs) to be automatically put through

 Because our animals can't tell us how they feel, diagnosis is perhaps the most challenging aspect of veterinary medicine.

 When reliance on hands, eyes, and ears alone fails to give us a diagnosis, we'll reach for more sophisticated equipment, or, if necessary, refer you to more specialised care.

-You will always get good advice and compassionate treatment from our dedicated team of veterinary surgeons, nurses and receptionists.
+You will always get good advice and compassionate treatment from our dedicated team at White House Vets.